 1. Consultation & Site StudyEvery project begins with a conversation.

-2. Concept & Planting DesignWe develop a tailored planting plan alongside a comprehensive master plan that brings together all design elements — surfaces, paths, terraces, native ponds, and sustainable water solutions such as rain-runoff and irrigation planning.
+This stage allows me to translate your ideas into a practical, environmentally sensitive brief that aligns with your lifestyle and the site’s natural character.⸻2.
+Concept & Planting DesignI develop a tailored planting plan alongside a comprehensive master plan that brings together all design elements — surfaces, paths, terraces, native ponds, and sustainable water solutions such as rain-runoff and irrigation planning.

-Alternatively, we deliver a complete design service, offering continued guidance to your chosen landscapers throughout implementation to ensure the final result reflects the design intent and thrives over time.
+Alternatively, I deliver a complete design service, offering continued guidance to your chosen landscapers throughout implementation to ensure the final result reflects the design intent and thrives over time.